 - Quality professional development and growth opportunities

 Our ImpactThe SCAA team is committed to providing impactful academic support services to the CSUEB community.
 Please contact the SCAA Director, Rachel Brunson, for more information about our assessment and evaluation processes or our impact reports.

-Rachel Brunson, Director (she/her)Rachel joined the SCAA team in June 2022 with over a decade of experience in learning assistance / academic support services.
+Rachel Brunson (she/her)Rachel joined the SCAA team in June 2022 with over a decade of experience in learning assistance / academic support services.
 Rachel completed her Bachelors degree in English from Notre Dame de Namur University, where she also served as a student writing tutor.
 She went on to graduate from the University of San Francisco (USF) in 2013 with a Master of Arts in Higher Education & Student Affairs.
-Rachel is currently working towards a doctoral degree in Organization & Leadership, with an emphasis in Learning & Instruction.
+Rachel is currently working towards a doctoral degree in Organizational Leadership.
 Outside of work, she enjoys reading, gardening, hiking, and traveling with family and friends.